whitneyburton/portfolios/students/1508/20151002-robbie-lane-m1.markdown

 (description)

-(evaluation comments)
+"each with index, awesome"

 * Fundamental Ruby & Style: 3
-* Enumerable & Collections: 4 - each with index, awesome
+* Enumerable & Collections: 4
-* REPL Interface and Game Functionality: 4, game difficulty extension
+* REPL Interface and Game Functionality: 4
-* Breaking Logic into Components: 3, methods were broken out, but no classes
+* Breaking Logic into Components: 3

 ## Team